Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application

 where $\varepsilon_r'$ represents the average real relative permittivity of the target.
 The maximum deviation between $N_{sim}$ and $N$ resulting from the simulated and actual wave propagation is, thereby,

 where $\Delta N = N_{sim} - N$.
 By combining the equations \eqref{eq:N} and \eqref{discrp_N}, this can be expressed in terms of absolute total derivative as

 Firstly, this inequality allows for estimating the discrepancy, given the uncertainty of the {\em a priori} real relative permittivity estimate $\varepsilon_r'$ and that of the path length $\ell$, i.e., the more complex the geometry and the higher the contrast of the domain the more uncertain $\ell$.
 Secondly, together with the definition of the discrepancy in equation \eqref{discrepancy}, it also enables estimating the maximal bandwidth applicable in the measurement; that is, the discrepancy implied by the permittivity, path length and frequency deviation should coincide with the {\em a priori} uncertainty estimates obtained for these quantities.
-Thirdly, the uncertainty implied by equation \eqref{discrepancy_inequality} can be incorporated into the forward modelling process through a surrogate approach, assuming that all uncertainty follows from frequency deviation $\Delta f$, which refers to the possible frequency fluctuations of the modulated signal which are reflected to the baseband data through the demodulation process.
+Thirdly, the uncertainty given by equation \eqref{discrepancy_inequality} can be incorporated into the forward modelling process through a surrogate approach, assuming that all uncertainty follows from frequency deviation $\Delta f$, which refers to the possible frequency fluctuations of the modulated signal which are reflected to the baseband data through the demodulation process.
 Since the effect of such deviations can be evaluated via signal demodulation, one can use surrogate approach which allows avoiding repetitive and computationally expensive wave simulations.
-We define a surrogate frequency $f_s$ to be a Gaussian random variable with mean $f_m$ and standard deviation $\mathtt{d}$ {matching with the discrepancy}, i.e.,
+We define a surrogate frequency $f_s$ to be a Gaussian random variable with mean $f_m$ and standard deviation $\mathtt{d}$ matching with the discrepancy, i.e.,